INCF/nineml-spec/lib9ml/python/doc/python_nineml_api/source/src_rst/tutorials/al/class_overview.rst

-  * An event can be emitted on a ``send`` EventPort, for example, when a membrane voltage reaches a threshold values, we may want to send an event to signal a spike occuring.
+  * An event can be emitted on a ``send`` EventPort, for example, when a membrane voltage reaches a threshold values, we may want to send an event to signal a spike occurring.
   * StateVariables can be changes through ``StateAssignment``.
 For example, a transition in a synapse component may cause the post-synaptic conductance to increase by a fixed amount.